Cookies for Diabetes: Low-Sugar with Low-Carb Options For You

 Diabetic cookies don’t mean sugar-free cookies; they’re defined as “cookies with reduced sugar or sugar substitutes” that don’t spike blood sugar within minutes.
 They are safe to eat as long as they are baked with the right ingredients and in moderation.
 Even the American Diabetes Association (ADA) notes that portion-controlled desserts can fit into diabetes management.

-Yes, people with diabetes can enjoy cookies.
-You can modify recipes or eat a traditional cookie while monitoring blood sugar with CGM monitors.
 Tools like CGM can help you track real-time glucose responses to specific treats.
 For a deeper understanding of what affects your readings, visit our blog: what level of blood sugar is dangerous?

 Best Ingredients for Diabetic Cookies